-When you want to sign a document, you will first need to login to the PKCS#11 token, before your certificates for signing will be available / displayed.
+Note that when you want to sign a document, you will first need to login to the PKCS#11 token, before your certificates for signing will be available / displayed.

-9.7 OpenOffice
+9.8 LibreOffice

-It is possible to digitally sign documents in OpenOffice with a SafeSign IC Token.
+It is possible to digitally sign documents in LibreOffice with a SafeSign IC Token.